sotrh/learn-wgpu/docs/news/pre-0.12/readme.md

 ## 0.6

 This took me way too long.
 The changes weren't difficult, but I had to do a lot of copy pasting.
 The main changes are using `queue.write_buffer()` and `queue.write_texture()` everywhere.
-I won't get into the nitty gritty, but you can checkout the [pull request](https://github.com/sotrh/learn-wgpu/pull/90) if you're interested.
+I won't get into the nitty gritty, but you can check out the [pull request](https://github.com/sotrh/learn-wgpu/pull/90) if you're interested.

 ## Added Pong Showcase